Can we have a proliferation of broadband access through public Wi-Fi networks? What are the issues and challenges?

 - Finally, how to ensure smooth and easy payment systems?
 If the payment procedure is arduous and time-consuming, many people will be dissuaded right away.

 Once the problems were identified, the rest of the workshop focused on attempting to find solutions for these, though it slightly fell short, according to my assessment.
 The broad ideas were in the right direction, but the specifics of the mechanism got lost in a beauty contest of the different solution providers.

 Pipe vs. Platform model:

-More importantly the viability of a truly public Wi-Fi network would work only if individual users are allowed to resell broadband access.
-This is like the solar rooftop model, where individuals can set up solar power generators and sell it back to the grid.
+More importantly, the viability of a truly public Wi-Fi network would work only if individual users are allowed to resell broadband access.
+This is like the solar rooftop model, where individuals can set up solar power generators and sell them back to the grid.
 Imagine an open national grid, where each individual can sell/resell their broadband access.
 This would create a truly seamless public Wi-Fi system.

-Anupam Manur is a Polcy Analyst at the Takshashila Institution and tweets at @anupammanur
+Anupam Manur is a Policy Analyst at the Takshashila Institution and tweets at @anupammanur